-A Comprehensive Understanding of Unit Trusts: Singapore 2019
+A Comprehensive Guide to Unit Trusts in Singapore 2019

 Therefore, it is quite common to find these new investors seeking help from financial advisors.
 Such advisors will generally recommend investing in unit trusts, also referred to as mutual funds.
 Before you get lured into investing in unit trusts, it is rational to have a full understanding of this kind of investment.
 This article provides a comprehensive background to unit trusts.